Push Primer campaigns require backend set up from your developers.

 Step 5: Selecting the Delivery Method

 To set your Push Primer to trigger when you want it to, you must set Perform Custom Event as the trigger action.
-Your developers will set up a custom event that you can choose to trigger off of for your Push Primer Campaign.
+Your developers will set up a custom event that you can choose to trigger off of for your Push Primer campaign.
 To figure out how your company references this custom event, check with your developers.
-This custom event counts as one data point toward you allotment.
-This customer event will check if a user has already been provided a native push prompt, and if not, will trigger the push primer in-app message.
+This custom event counts as one data point toward your allotment.
+This customer event will check if a user has already been provided a native push prompt, and if not, it will trigger the push primer in-app message.

 Step 6: Targeting Users

 Generally, for Push Primer campaigns, we want the push primer to trigger off of a certain segment of users.
 In these Targeting Users Options, you can decide what segment you feel most appropriate.
 We suggest taking some time with your marketing team to pick a compelling segment.
 For example, users that have completed a second purchase, users that have just made an account to become a member, or even users that visit your app more than twice a week.
 Targeting users for these crucial segments increases the likelihood of users opting in and becoming push enabled.